Evolutionary invasion analysis: Initial assumptions

-Two fundamental ideas of adaptive dynamics are that the resident population is in a dynamical equilibrium when new mutants appear, and that the eventual fate of such mutants can be inferred from their initial growth rate when rare in the environment consisting of the resident.
+Based on these assumptions the fate of mutants can be inferred from their initial growth rate when rare in the environment consisting of the resident.
 This rate is known as the invasion exponent when measured as the initial exponential growth rate of mutants, and as the basic reproductive number when it measures the expected total number of offspring that a mutant individual produces in a lifetime.
 It is sometimes called the invasion fitness of mutants.

 To make use of these ideas, a mathematical model must explicitly incorporate the traits undergoing evolutionary change.
-The model should describe both the environment and the population dynamics given the environment, even if the variable part of the environment consists only of the demography of the current population.
-The invasion exponent can then be determined.
-This can be difficult, but once determined, the adaptive dynamics techniques can be applied independent of the model structure.
+The model should describe both the environment and the population dynamics given the environment, even if the variable part of the environment consists only of the current population.
+The invasion exponent (the expected growth rate of an initially rare mutant) can then be determined.

 Monomorphic evolution

-A population consisting of individuals with the same trait is called monomorphic.
+A population consisting of individuals with the same trait is called monomorphic (by contrast with polymorphic).
 If not explicitly stated otherwise, the trait is assumed to be a real number, and $r$ and $m$ are the trait value of the monomorphic resident population and that of an invading mutant, respectively.